bbbates/pulumi-unifi-native/README.md

 ## Authoring a Pulumi Native Provider

-This boilerplate creates a working Pulumi-owned provider named `xyz`.
+This boilerplate creates a working Pulumi-owned provider named `unifi-native`.

 ### Prerequisites